On the Benefits of Traffic "Reprofiling'' -- The Single Hop Case: Extensions to Packet-Based Models in the Two-Flow Static Priority Case

 Returning to our two-flow, packet-based scenario, consider two token-bucket controlled flows $(r_1, b_1)$ and $(r_2, b_2)$ sharing a link with a bandwidth of $R$ whose access is controlled by a static priority scheduler.
 Assume that flow $(r_i, b_i)$ has a deadline of $d_i$ ($d_1 > d_2 > 0$), and $(r_2, b_2)$ has non-preemptive priority over $(r_1, b_1)$ at the shared link.
 Denote the maximum packet length of $(r_i, b_i)$ as $l_i < b_i$.
 Note that by setting $l_i = 0$, the packet-based model defaults to the fluid model.
 To guarantee that none of the packets in $(r_1, b_1)$ or $(r_2, b_2)$ misses the deadline, $R$ needs to satisfy~\cite{nc}:

 Therefore, the minimum bandwidth for the link satisfies: \beq \tilde{R}^{(2)*} = \max\left\{r_1 + r_2, \frac{l_1 +b_2}{d_2}, \frac{b_1 + b_2}{d_1} + r_2\right\}. \eeq

-Now consider adding a lossless packet-based greedy leaky-bucket (re)shaper for each flow before the shared link, as shown in the above figure.
-Denote $(r_i, b_i)$'s shaper as $(r'_i, b'_i)$, where $b'_i \geq l_i$.
-To guarantee a finite delay inside the shaper, we also need $r'_i \geq r_i$.
-Under this assumption, if $b'_i \geq b_i$, the shaper has no effect.
+Now consider adding a lossless packet-based greedy leaky-bucket (re)profiler for each flow before the shared link, as shown in the above figure.
+Denote $(r_i, b_i)$'s reprofiler as $(r'_i, b'_i)$, where $b'_i \geq l_i$.
+To guarantee a finite delay inside the reprofiler, we also need $r'_i \geq r_i$.
+Under this assumption, if $b'_i \geq b_i$, the reprofiler has no effect.
 Hence, we further require that $b'_i < b_i$.

 Next, we proceed to characterize the optimal minimum required bandwidth under static priority and (re)shaping.
-Denote it as $\tilde{R}^{(2)*}_s$.
+Denote it as $\tilde{R}^{(2)*}_R$.

 Under a non-preemptive static priority discipline, the worst-case delay of the high-priority flow is unaffected by the low-priority flow's arrival curve $(r_1, b_1)$, and only depends on its maximum packet size $l_1$.
 This is because high-priority packets arriving to an empty high-priority queue wait for at most the transmission time of one low-priority packet.
-This property holds whether shapers are present or not.
+This property holds whether reprofilers are present or not.
 Specifically,